Rutog County: Geography and climate

-Lakes in Rutog County include Bangda Lake, Guozha Lake, Longmu Lake, Lumajangdong Co, Wo Erba Lake and Pangong Tso.

-Overall Rutog County has a rough subarctic climate with long, very cold, sometimes snowy winters and short, cool, humid summers (Dfc) owing its extreme altitude.

 To the north, Rutog County shares borders with Hotan County (Hetian), Qira County (Cele) and Keriya County (Yutian) in Hotan Prefecture (Hetian), Xinjiang.
 To the east, the county borders Gêrzê County.
+The disputed Aksai Chin plateau, which China administers as part of the Hotan County is to the northwest of Rutog County.
+To the west lies Ladakh, a union territory of India, with which Rutog has had a long historical relationship.

+Lakes in Rutog County include Bangda Lake, Guozha Lake, Longmu Lake, Lumajangdong Co and Wo Erba Lake.
+The eastern part of the Pangong Lake lies in the Rutog County, while the western part is in Ladakh.

+Rutog County has a rough subarctic climate with long, very cold, sometimes snowy winters and short, cool, humid summers (Dfc) owing its extreme altitude.

 History

 Rutog was part of the Maryul kingdom (modern Ladakh), when it was established in the 10th century.
 It was again consolidated as part of Ladakh during the reign of Sengge Namgyal, but was later conquered by Lhasa through the Tibet-Ladakh-Mughal War.
 Rutog and Ladakh continued to have extensive trading relations at all times, with occasional disputes over borders.

 The headquarters of the region was at Old Rudok (Rutog Dzong; 33.4175°N 79.6427°E), a hill top location, which boasted a fort as well as several monasteries.
 During the period of the British Raj in India, European visitors were expressly prohibited from visiting the Rudok, but the British official E. B. Wakefield managed to visit it in 1939.

 With the 1950 Chinese annexation of Tibet, Rutog became part of the Tibet Autonomous Region of China.